mrsergazinov/cartcpp/README.md

 structures and algorithms.
 The CART model is able to train on the data and output predictions.
 Additionally, the model is able to select a random subset of features at each split.
 Finally, the tree model also has options for multiple stopping criteria such as maximum depth or minimum samples required to be a leaf node.

-The package also implements a random forest algorithm.
-The random forest implementation has options for the number of estimators and the parameters for each estimator.
+Furthermore, the model is able to print its strucutre together with the decision rules in the matrix form, which allows for conveiniet examination.